donovanglover/hyprdim/README.md

 - Easily see which window has focus, even with subtle or no borders.
 - Windows only dim when switching windows, eliminating the need to toggle dim on/off when you want to see other windows.
-- Prevent windows from being dimmed if there are no other visible windows in a workspace
+- Prevent windows from being dimmed if there are no other visible windows in a workspace.
-- Prevent windows from being dimmed when toggling special workspaces
+- Prevent windows from being dimmed when toggling special workspaces.

 ## Installation